not-that-metaDAO/MTOTM/README.md

 - Use Price contract in constructor

 ## Many to one to many swap implementation

+These steps provide a Terminal contract for member projects to swap their tokens for an index token representing a cohort of projects participating in the funding cycle.
+Each member project needs to a terminal to handle swaps and perform 'rage quit' redemptions.
+Other contracts used to issue an ERC-20 for the index and claim tokens are Juicebox contracts JBController and JBTokenStore, stated above.

 #### Step 1 - Deploy ERC20Terminal – Done Via Remix/Hardhat
 - One Terminal per token, allows members to pay tokens into index project and receive index tokens